carmelofascella/lstm-audio/README.md

 # LSTM - audio

 This repository handles training and exporting the weights of a LSTM model which emulates distorion effects and amplifier circuits. <br>

+### Neural Network

-The network architecture is based on ‘Real-time black-box modelling with recurrent neural networks’ by A. Wright, E.-P. Damskägg, and V. Välimäki.
+The network architecture is based on ‘Real-time black-box modelling with recurrent neural networks’ by A. Wright, E.-P. Damskägg, and V. Välimäki. <br>
+The used LSTM has 32 hidden layers.

+### Dataset

+To train the neural network we need an input and output dataset. <br>
+Input dataset: clean audio signal. <br>
+Output Dataset: the same input signal processed through the amplifier we want to emulate. <br>
+You can find a sample dataset in the `dataset/input` and `dataset/output` folders. <br>
+Feel free to experiment with your own audio files.

 ### References